nthmost/agatephone/README.md

 ## Hardware Setup

-* Rotary phone (connected to an IAX or SIP adapter -- recommend ).
+* Rotary phone (connected to an IAX or SIP adapter -- recommend the S100i if you can find one).
 * Thermal receipt printer with Linux-compatible drivers.

 ## Software Requirements